ECronin1973/WSAA-Project/README.md

 ### Why Filtering and Structuring Was Necessary

-Filtering ensures focus on the most recent trends while structured outputs in CSV format make further analysis and visualization seamless.
-By narrowing the dataset to relevant years and exporting to CSV, the project supports efficient, reproducible, and tool-compatible analysis and visualization.
+Filtering ensures focus on the most recent trends while structured outputs in CSV format make further analysis and visualisation seamless.
+By narrowing the dataset to relevant years and exporting to CSV, the project supports efficient, reproducible, and tool-compatible analysis and visualisation.

+### Ireland vs European Averages

-### Analyse yearly fatality data totals per capita and per 100,000 population.
+This section will analyse yearly fatality data totals per capita and per 100,000 population.
 Compare with european averages

 ### Tasks performed by the code: